Studies show that over half of adult Americans try to lose weight every year.

 While walking, you can swing a length of the jump rope at your chest or in front of you.
 This will build up your stamina while burning some fat.
 You can also put the jump rope at your side to act as a breastbone massage.

-You can make the exercise more challenging by trying to hold the jump rope and jump as many times as you can.
-Some exercises help to increase your speed, you can try this by bouncing the rope on your head.
+Challenge yourself by trying to hold the jump rope and jump as many times as you can.
+Some exercises help to increase your speed.
+You can try this by bouncing the rope on your head.
 As you are jumping, you can also swing the rope behind and in front of your head.

 You can lift weights above your head and throw the weights back.
 This exercise builds up your stamina while burning some fat.
 You can also use dumbbells above your head and move them backward and forwards.